 - Working software of work comprehensive documentation

-- Individuals and interactions related to processes and tools
+- Individuals and interactions related to processes and tool

 So, SAFe inspires lean-agile decision-making across large product management projects, while agile development promotes self-organizing, autonomous teams..

 Organisations operating on a larger scale should consider scaling agile – which is exactly what SAFe is.
 Keep reading as we discuss this in more detail.

 Why enterprises should consider scaling up from agile